bdlukaa/native_admob_flutter/README.md

 Easy-to-make native ads in flutter.

-## Platform support

-- [x] Android
-- [ ] iOS

-Google only supports native ads on mobile.
-Web and desktop are out of reach

 ## ⚠️WARNING⚠️
 - This is NOT production ready.
 You may find some issues
 - Hot reload is NOT supported while building your layouts, neither changing them dynamically

 # Platform setup

+- [x] Android
+- [ ] iOS

+Google only supports native ads on mobile.
+Web and desktop are out of reach

 ## Android
 Add your ADMOB App ID ([How to find it?](https://support.google.com/admob/answer/7356431)) in `AndroidManifest.xml`.